 Moxifloxacin belongs to the class of medicines known as quinolone antibiotics.
 It works by killing bacteria or preventing their growth.
-However, moxifloxacin will not work for colds, flu, or other virus infections.
+However, Moxifloxacin will not work for colds, flu, or other virus infections.

-moxifloxacin is to be given only by or under the direct supervision of your doctor.
+Moxifloxacin is to be given only by or under the direct supervision of your doctor.

-Community Acquired Pneumonia caused by Streptococcus pneumoniae (including multi-drug resistant strains*), Haemophilus influenzae, Moraxella catarrhalis, methicillin-susceptible Staphylococcus aureus, Klebsiella pneumoniae, Mycoplasma pneumoniae, or Chlamydia pneumoniae.
+Moxifloxacin is indicated in adult patients for the treatment of Community Acquired Pneumonia caused by susceptible isolates of Streptococcus pneumoniae (including multi-drug resistant Streptococcus pneumoniae [MDRSP]), Haemophilus influenzae, Moraxella catarrhalis, methicillin-susceptible Staphylococcus aureus, Klebsiella pneumoniae, Mycoplasma pneumoniae, or Chlamydophila pneumonia .

-* MDRSP, Multi-drug resistant Streptococcus pneumoniae includes isolates previously known as PRSP (Penicillin-resistant S. pneumoniae), and are strains resistant to two or more of the following antibiotics: penicillin (MIC ≥ 2 μg/mL), 2nd generation cephalosporins (e.g., cefuroxime), macrolides, tetracyclines, and trimethoprim/sulfamethoxazole.
+MDRSP isolates are isolates resistant to two or more of the following antibacterial drugs: penicillin (minimum inhibitory concentrations [MIC] ≥ 2 mcg/mL), 2nd generation cephalosporins (for example, cefuroxime), macrolides, tetracyclines, and trimethoprim/sulfamethoxazole.

-Uncomplicated Skin and Skin Structure Infections caused by methicillin-susceptible Staphylococcus aureus or Streptococcus pyogenes.
+Moxifloxacin is indicated in adult patients for the treatment of Uncomplicated Skin and Skin Structure Infections caused by susceptible isolates of methicillin-susceptible Staphylococcus aureus or Streptococcus pyogenes.

-Complicated Intra-Abdominal Infections including polymicrobial infections such as abscess caused by Escherichia coli, Bacteroides fragilis, Streptococcus anginosus, Streptococcus constellatus, Enterococcus faecalis, Proteus mirabilis, Clostridium perfringens, Bacteroides thetaiotaomicron, or Peptostreptococcus species.
+Moxifloxacin is indicated in adult patients for the treatment of Complicated Intra-Abdominal Infections including polymicrobial infections such as abscess caused by susceptible isolates of Escherichia coli, Bacteroides fragilis, Streptococcus anginosus, Streptococcus constellatus, Enterococcus faecalis, Proteus mirabilis, Clostridium perfringens, Bacteroides thetaiotaomicron, or Peptostreptococcus species.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of MOXIFLOXACIN and other antibacterial drugs, MOXIFLOXACIN should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Moxifloxacin and other antibacterial drugs, Moxifloxacin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 How should I use Moxifloxacin?

-Use Moxifloxacin as directed by your doctor.
+Use Moxifloxacin tablets as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 Uses of Moxifloxacin in details